JangDongHyeon11/rag-ban/README.md

 - Streamlit: UI

-- Future Additions:Summary,Query Classification,RAGA, Monitoring
+- Future Additions:data preprocessing,Summary,Query Classification,RAGA, Monitoring

 ### Service Ports
 Most of the ports can be customized in the .env file at the root of this repository.
 Here are the default values: